mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 For example if the `case`-statement was missing cases and did not have a `default` case, the value of `result` would be indeterminate.
 SystemVerilog is defined such that variables retain their previously assigned value unless updated.
 A latch can be used to accomplish this and only enable the latch when there is an updated value available.
+A latch continuously reads and outputs the input value while the enable-signal is active.
 However, this behaviour is commonly undesirable as it is often unintentional and adds more delay, which is why the `always_comb` block exists.
 If something inside an `always_comb` block results in an inferred latch, the tooling for the language gives an error or a warning.